 This majestic clock tower sits in the center of Prague and is definitely a classic local attraction to visit.
 It goes off at the top of every hour, with small figurines parading through the windows of the clock tower while bells chime.

 The John Lennon Peace Mural

 A site for a plethora of John Lennon-inspired graffiti, this wall is a tribute to the life and words of John Lennon.
+It also represents the rebellion of the youth of Prague against communism, dating back to the Cold War.
 It has been in Prague since the 1980s and is open to graffiti from travelers.
 It is located fairly close to Prague Castle.

 Visit by day, but make sure you see it at night.
 Prague Castle is an impressive fortress that historically has been the home to the Kings of Bohemia, the Holy Roman Empire and the past presidents of Czechoslovakia.
 It is the biggest Castle in the World (Guinness Book of World Records) and dates back to the 9th century.
 As far as visiting the Castle, I would recommend walking there across the Charles Bridge (it’s a bit of a hike, but well worth it) and do the full tour of all the cathedrals and towers of the castle.

 This iconic bridge crosses the Vltava river and was completed in the 15th century.
 It leads from the city center with the astronomical clock to the upward climb to Prague Castle.
 There are plenty of street artists selling crafts and paintings along the bridge, a nice place to get a more genuine souvenir than the tacky shops that litter every block of the city.